 - Tomboy with a Girly Streak: She wears shorts under her skirt, and when allowed seems to prefer to do away with the skirt altogether.
 She's a bit violent and seems to enjoy a friendly fight.
 She's also a complete sucker for cute childish gekko items, and she likes large stuffed animals.

 - Trigger Happy: In the first episode of Railgun S she zaps a bunch of guys that had been chasing Saten (all at once) who were confronting Kuroko and Uiharu.
-She then reminds Kuroko and Uiharu the shop they want to go to will close soon then she says "By the way, who were those guys?"
+She reminds Kuroko and Uiharu the shop they want to go to will close soon and then she says "By the way, who were those guys?"

 Couldn't you have asked that before